RocketChat/EmbeddedChat/packages/react/docs/authentication.md

 - `resume`: A resume token to be used for authentication.

+To obtain the resume token, navigate to your profile settings in Rocket.Chat, then go to Personal Access Token and click ADD.

 In both cases, the credentials are posted to the `/api/v1/login` endpoint of the RocketChat server.

-#### 2. Password Authentication Flow
+### 2. Password Authentication Flow

-The password method displays a modal where users can enter their username and password:
+By default, EmbeddedChat utilizes the 'PASSWORD' flow, where a modal prompts users to enter their credentials for login.

 ```javascript
 auth: {